 The Wildlife

 Sometimes, it’s hard to understand why anyone would want to head to Africa when there are just so many animals that can kill humans.
 Lions are not exactly friendly and although elephants are considered “gentle giants” they can and do squash a human in an instant.
 Some may read about lion attacks and elephant encounters and swear off the continent as a whole.
-The reality of these wildlife interactions usually has some aspect of human error.
-Don’t go swimming or hang out on the banks of the Zambezi River, respect animals personal space, and don’t walk around wildlife areas alone without a torch at night.
-At the end of the day, animals attack when they feel threatened.

 It’s worth noting that the majority of human deaths caused by animals occurs to locals.
 Sadly, it is the people that live with the African wildlife every day that are more susceptible to hippo attacks, snake bites, and elephant confrontations.
 The chance of a tourist getting hurt by a wild animal is slim.
 Most tour operators and lodges take safety measures to ensure a safe trip to Africa for their guests.